reytoms/Portfolio/Project_Part2.md

 Image Source: [Currently Abroad](https://www.currentlyabroad.com/blog/Traveling+Mentalhealth)

-I would like to make note that my story will follow the theme of two colours - the combination of Pink and Blue Shades.
+I would like to make note that my story will follow a theme of two colours - the combination of Pink and Blue Shades.
 From the cooler palette, I learnt that blue complements depression as well as travel.
-To highlight the benefits of travel I decided to chose the blend of both shades as they look bright and enriching!
+To highlight the benefits of travel I decided to choose the blend of both shades (pink and blue) as they look bright and enriching!

 The exact shades for the theme of the story are: 3a0ca3 (Blue) and b5179e (Pink)